practical things to do to help your community

 So, what can you do to serve others?

 Find a need and fill it.
 This is the basis for serving others and being a blessing to your fellow man.
-Helping those in need doesn’t require lots of preparation or practice.
+Serving those in need doesn’t require lots of preparation or practice.
 All you need is a willing heart!
-Keep reading to learn more about God’s heart for helping those in needs and study bible verses about serving others.
+Keep reading to learn more about God’s heart for serving those in needs and study bible verses about serving others.

 bible verses about serving others, bible verses about helping others